FITNESS SKILLS TRAINING FOR DOGS – SUPER ATHLETES & RISING STARS

-Beyond physical aspects of creative canine exercise, we also challenge our dogs’ BRAINS by selecting conditioning skills that encourage them to learn NEW movements.
+Beyond physical aspects of creative fitness training for dogs, we also challenge our dogs’ BRAINS by selecting conditioning skills that encourage them to learn NEW movements.

 We will introduce you to canine exercise skills that are fun for dogs to learn – and beneficial too.

 “Balance isn’t something you find.
 It is something you create.”

 Canine conditioning equipment choices matter!
 Supportive muscles can be strengthened through the correct use of unstable surfaces.
 Stable surfaces target primary muscles.
 We will assist handlers of canine athletes in selection of equipment to best suit each dog’s preferences and needs.
 Too often dogs are generically matched with equipment their handlers have purchased with no idea why – or how to introduce it effectively.
 We have skills & ideas for that!

-Exercise programs for canine athletes must begin with slow controlled movements to maintain correct form and properly engage supportive muscles.
+Fitness training for athletic dogs must begin with slow controlled movements to maintain correct form and properly engage supportive muscles.
 Oklahoma border collies Lincoln & Rave On had to master independent lateral movement (side stepping) on flat ground before they were ready for the additional challenges presented by the “rivers” in the video below.
 Both dogs are able to distinguish between placing front and/or back feet on unstable equipment on cue.
 These are among the basic, trained skills we can help you develop.

 Simply learning to stand with all 4 feet on 1 or 2 pieces of unstable equipment increases a dog’s lateral stability, balance, core strength, and strength along the spine.
 Lateral motion up & down their “rivers” provides movement through the transverse plane of motion, engaging shoulder & hip muscles in abduction and adduction.
 Rave On’s folding downs-to-stands in the video below require (considerable!) supportive muscle strength to maintain balance and provide further opportunities to engage her shoulders, hips, and core.
 Each dog enjoys the customized version of this exercise and their active and enthusiastic participation contributes to the overall success of our sessions.

 A flatbed trailer was loaded with interesting pumpkins at Norman’s Farmers Market last fall.